 Why Visit Scout Lookout

-Scout Lookout is the perfect hike if you want gorgeous views of Zion National Park and don’t want to walk over the steep narrow ridge with cliff exposure to the summit of Angels Landing.
+Scout Lookout is the perfect hike if you want gorgeous views of Zion National Park but don’t want to walk over the steep narrow ridge with cliff exposure to the summit of Angels Landing.

 HIKING STATS – SCOUT LOOKOUT